-While seeking long-term reform for public safety pensions is a most important goal, for the short term it would be beneficial to consolidate the public safety pension funds into one (possibly two, one for police and one for fire) statewide funds similar in operation to the IMRF system.
+While seeking long-term reform for public safety pensions is a most important goal, for now it would be beneficial to consolidate the 658 locally-held public safety pension funds into one statewide fund similar in operation to the IMRF system.
+This would reduce administrative costs, maximize the investment pool, and help reduce liabilities overall.